 Jun-Oct is the main dry season; Nov-Mar (during the short rains) is also fine.
 Read our full guide about the best time to visit Tanzania.

-Tanzania showcases some of Africa's most prolific wildlife set amongst famous national parks such as the Serengeti and also remote parks like the Selous.
+Tanzania showcases some of Africa's most prolific wildlife set among famous national parks such as the Serengeti and also remote parks like the Selous.
 A string of tropical islands including Zanzibar, Pemba and Mafi a line the coast, making it the ideal place to combine safari and beach.

 Getting waved off